 All in all, TRT will be much safer for you if you have accurate assessments for low T performed and are under the care of a knowledgeable licensed physician, such as the specialists at Gameday Men’s Health.

 You will likely need to confirm your initial blood work results with a follow-up blood test.
 The specialists at GameDay will help interpret your results and answer any questions you have.
-If you are in fact diagnosed with low T, you should consider TRT, especially if the side effects are reducing your quality of life.
+If you are diagnosed with low T, you should consider TRT – especially if the symptoms are reducing your quality of life.

-Before starting (and during) TRT, ensuring a completely open line of communication between you and your physician is the most practical and straightforward way to ensure your safety.
-This is precisely why one of the core values at Gameday Men’s Health is direct and simple communication.
-If you’re dealing with a physician who is giving you the runaround and not answering your questions about the safety of TRT, run.
-Run far away.
+Before starting (and during) TRT, having a completely open line of communication between you and your physician is the most practical and straightforward way to ensure your safety.
+This is precisely why one of the core values at Gameday Men’s Health is direct, simple, and ongoing communication with our patients.

 Here are some questions and concerns Gameday Men’s Health physicians often hear from prospective TRT patients: